 - Is my child the right age to play?

-- Children age 3 to 12 are eligible to play, as long as they live or go to school in the catchment area.
-Children up to age 16 can play with Little League Victoria.
-Challenger Baseball players can be up to 18 years of age.
+- Children age 3 to 16 are eligible to play, as long as they live or go to school in the catchment area.
+Challenger Baseball players can be 5 years of age and up.